-- Depending on experience, mentor less experienced attorneys and legal fellows.
+- Depending on experience, mentoring less experienced attorneys and legal fellows.

-Ideal applicants are passionate about racial and social justice, humble, hardworking, fast learners, proactive, able to juggle multiple tasks, interpersonally and culturally competent, and able to work well in a collaborative environment.
+Ideal applicants are passionate about racial and social justice, humble, hardworking, fast learners, proactive, able to work independently and juggle multiple tasks, interpersonally and culturally competent, and able to work well in a collaborative environment with minimal supervision.
 Innovative thinking, an unwillingness to accept things as they are, and a strong work ethic are essential.

 All applicants must have:

 - JD degree and admission to practice law in a U.S. state.

 - Experience litigating civil, and preferably civil rights, cases.